Toomas Ilves Keynote Speaker

 - President of Estonia, 2006-2016

-World leader in the area of e-government, cyber security policy and blockchain technology
+- Keynote speaker in the area of e-government, democracy, cyber security policy and blockchain technology

-Toomas Hendrik Ilves served as President of Estonia from 2006 to 2016.
-In this post, he was key in driving the initiatives in e-government and cyber security for which the country has been acknowledged as a world-leader.
+Toomas Hendrik Ilves is a keynote speaker who served as President of Estonia from 2006-16.
+As President, he drove key initiatives in e-government and cyber security for which the country has been acknowledged as a world-leader.

-During his presidency, Ilves was appointed to serve in several high positions in the field of ICT in the European Union.
-He served as Chairman of the EU Task Force on eHealth from 2011 to 2012.
-From 2012 to 2014, at the invitation of the European Commission, he was Chairman of the European Cloud Partnership Steering Board.
-From 2014 to 2015, he was the co-chair of the advisory panel of the World Bank’s World Development Report 2016 “Digital Dividends” and since June 2014, the chair of World Economic Forum’s Global Agenda Council on Cyber Security.
+He is known internationally for his work in digitising Estonia’s government.
+During his presidency, he was appointed to serve in several senior ICT positions in the European Union.
+He served as Chairman of the EU Task Force on eHealth (2011-12), Chairman of the European Cloud Partnership Steering Board on invitation by the European Commission (2012-14), and chaired the High-Level Panel on Global Internet Cooperation and Governance Mechanisms convened by ICANN (2013).
+He co-chaired the World Bank advisory panel for the World Development Report 2016 “Digital Dividends”, (2014-15) and chaired the World Economic Forum’s Global Agenda Council on Cyber Security.

 In 2018 he was elected by aPolitical as one of the World’s 100 most influential people in Digital Government, and in 2017 was awarded the Reinhard Mohn Prize entitled, “Smart Country: Connected.
 Intelligent.
 Digital.” in recognition of his work on pushing for the adoption and acquisition of digital skills, a decade before the smartphone.